That Time I Watched a House Burn Down

 The next call was to the local fire department, to offer the house for a training burn.
 A training burn is a controlled burn, giving the firemen a chance to practice firefighting techniques in a real world scenario.

-The fire department arrived after Habitat had taken away everything useful.
+The local fire department – and more than a few members of nearby volunteer FD’s – arrived after Habitat had taken away everything useful.
 They put wood pallets and hay bales in each room and burned them one at a time.
 The exercise lasted all day; they’d burn, put out the fire, and burn again.

 They’d invited all the neighbors – they came with lawn chairs and blankets.
 It was almost like a Fourth of July picnic (with bigger, hotter fireworks).